-Whether you’re planning to open a cannabis dispensary or already have one in operation, here are some of the most important reasons why you need a robust security strategy.
+Whether you’re planning to open a cannabis dispensary, already have one in operation, or are looking to learn more about security for dispensaries, here are some of the most important reasons why you need a robust security strategy.

 Adult-use and medical marijuana dispensaries may be in the retail sphere, but they are a specialized and sensitive type of operation that must manage exactly who goes in and out of the premise.
 A dispensary is not a place for minors, nor is it a place for those who are not eligible to consume cannabis products.
 For instance, if you are running a medical marijuana dispensary and the current laws in your state do not yet permit adult-use, steps need to be taken to make sure that only registered medical patients have access to your facility and products.

 In this case, each customer must have an up-to-date medical marijuana card on them before they are able to enter the dispensary, and having a security guard at the entrance to check for appropriate identification will help to weed out the individuals who should not be allowed entry.